msv-lab/llm-play/README.md

 The distribution can be exported with `--output` into either CSV or JSON formats (not a filesystem tree).

-Note that `--distribution` does not itself perform any data extraction or clustering.
+Note that `--distribution` does not itself perform any data extraction or partitioning.

 ### Comparing Distributions

-To analyse difference between distributions of clusters, e.g. for different model temperatures, use the following command:
+To analyse difference between distributions of equivalence classes, e.g. for different model temperatures, use the following command:

-    llm-play --diff data/qwen2.5-7b-instruct_1.0/a data/qwen2.5-7b-instruct_0.5/a
+    llm-play --diff data/qwen2.5-7b-instruct_1.0/a_2f73f5f data/qwen2.5-7b-instruct_0.5/a_2f73f5f

-This command aligns the cluster labels between these two distributions w.r.t. the specified equivalence relation, as well as computes some useful statistics:
+This command aligns the class labels between these two distributions w.r.t. the specified equivalence relation, as well as computes some useful statistics:

 - [Wasserstein metric](https://en.wikipedia.org/wiki/Wasserstein_metric)
 - [Permutation test](https://en.wikipedia.org/wiki/Permutation_test) based on the Wasserstein metric